nishtahir/e-ink-zed/README.md

 MIT License - feel free to modify and share.

+## Health and Safety
+**Disclaimer:** The light theme was developed while wearing welding goggles.
+It it recommended that users use similar eye protection while interacting with the theme.
+Users are responsible for the health and safety of their eyes, corneas and vision while using this theme.

 ## Credits

 Inspired by [vs-code e-ink theme](https://gitlab.com/eddjrn/vs-code-e-ink-theme) by [eddjrn](https://gitlab.com/eddjrn) ISC License.